thibaut-probst/mtgdeckbuild/README.md

 * Support of [MTGTOP8](https://mtgtop8.com) and [MTGDECKS](https://mtgdecks.net) as website data sources.
 * Support of all formats with automatic discovery.
 * Support of all archetypes with automatic discovery and possibility to only parse a given number of top archetypes.
+* Possibility to specify the maximum number of decks to analyze (default: 25).
 * Filtering available to only consider competitive decks (only for MTGTOP8).
 * Filtering available to only consider decks including given card names in main deck and/or sideboard.
 * Filtering available to only consider decks including given names (only for MTGTOP8).
 * Filtering available to only consider decks over the last given months (only for MTGTOP8).
+* Possibility to display a Maybeboard section with all the cards that are tied or minus one in terms of number of decks using them for main deck and sideboard.
 * Interactive mode when executing the script.
 * Simple or detailed printing of the average decklist available.